View The Planner

 • The investment return % that you expect to earn on your retirement savings.

-• Any Qualified Charitable Donations (QCD's) that you expect to use (after age 71) to lower an RMD and reduce your taxes.
+• Qualified Charitable Donations (QCD's) that you expect to use (after age 71) to lower a RMD and to reduce your taxes.

 • The amounts that you plan to contribute to a Health Savings Account (HSA) .

-It's especially helpful to use varying return rates to test Sequence of Returns Risk at the very beginning of retirement.
+Use varying return rates to test Sequence of Returns Risk at the beginning of retirement when distributions typically start!

 • Optional - If needed, there are worksheets to help total multiple sources of income, including any non-taxable income.

-• Transfer the total for each spouse to their main taxable income column (seen above) with the click of a button.
+• Easily transfer the income total for each spouse to their main Taxable Income column (seen above).

 You're Done!
 Now on to the Results!